 • Team breakouts #2 – Teams in Denver and Costa Rica broke out for the second time to finalize their sprint plans and re-adjust based on the dependency mapping exercise.
 Teams finalized sprint objectives.

-• Management Review & Problem Solving – During Day Two of problem solving, the team discovered the initial features that London planned to work on would require additional support from an internal business process team.
-Because the London team was not immediately available for a real time discussion, the management team sent a message to the London team indicating a new feature which would replace the descoped one.
+• Management Review & Problem Solving – During Day Two of problem-solving, the team discovered the initial features that London planned to work on would require additional support from an internal business process team.
+Because the London team was not immediately available for a real-time discussion, the management team sent a message to the London team indicating a new feature that would replace the descoped one.
 The Denver and Costa Rica teams stayed on course and prepared for their final presentation the next day.

 Day Three Agenda Items:

-• Final Plan Review – Once all teams came together on Day Three, each team presented their final plan review.
-The London team, who was directed to switch gears, provided two different sprint plan options and after some debate, everyone agreed to a hybrid of plan A and plan B. The teams stated risks and issues which were added to the ROAM board (see image 3 above).
-Each team presented their finalized PI objectives and the product management team assigned values (1-10).
+• Final Plan review – When all teams came together on Day Three, each team presented their final plan review.
+The London team, which was directed to switch gears, provided two different sprint plan options and, after some debate, everyone agreed on a hybrid of plan A and plan B. The teams stated risks and issues, which were added to the ROAM board (see image 3 above).
+Each team presented its finalized PI objectives and the product management team assigned values (1-10).

 • Planning Retrospective and Moving Forward – This was our first remote PI planning.
-The team had a lot of ideas on how to make it better for next time, and also shared how surprised we all were at how well it went.
+The team had a lot of ideas on how to make it better next time and shared how surprised we all were by how well it went.
 See Figure 4 for retro items.

 Retrospectives are foundational for Agile teams and SAFe® trains.
-This was our first PI planning and we were working in a remote fashion so we anticipated lots of learning.
-We are happy to report that while there were a good amount of items in the “what didn’t go well” column, overall we were very successful.
-A couple things to note so you don’t run into the same issues we did:
+This was our first PI planning working in a remote fashion, so we anticipated lots of learning curves.
+We are happy to report that, while there were a good amount of items in the “what didn’t go well” column, overall we were very successful.
+A couple of things to note so you don’t run into the same issues we did: